react-navigation/react-navigation.github.io/versioned_docs/version-6.x/material-top-tab-navigator.md

 By default, this renders `null`.

-#### `removeClippedSubviews`

-Boolean indicating whether to remove invisible views (such as unfocused screens) from the native view hierarchy to improve memory usage.
-Defaults to `false`.

-> Note: Don't enable this on iOS where this is buggy and views don't re-appear.

 #### `keyboardDismissMode`

 String indicating whether the keyboard gets dismissed in response to a drag gesture.
 Possible values are: